31 Night Animals With Glowing Eyes: Red, Yellow etc. (with images)

 Chinchillas are pretty popular as exotic pets.

-Here is a cute little fellow eating an apple in a tree.
-The yellow eyes light up in the dark and seem very focused on the photographer.
+Here is a cute little fella eating an apple in a tree.
+The yellow eyes really light up in the dark and they seem to be very focused on the photographer.

 Little monkey eating apple with yellow eyes